jkuchta/thread_job/README.md

 ThreadJob
 ============
 ThreadJob provides asynchronous scheduling and executing of tasks (longer) in the background using a thread pool.
-This can be distributed depending on the backend used.
+In the future this can be distributed depending on the backend used (once ActiveRecord Store is complete).

 Installation
 ============